Brown soft scale (Coccus hesperidum)

 Management-chemical control: COMMERCIAL USE

 Lecanium scale are usually controlled with fireworm insecticide applications that can coincide with migration of young crawlers on vines.
-Greedy scale may be controlled with applications for other scale insects.
+Greedy scale seems to be the most difficult to control; it may be controlled with applications for other scale insects.
 Brown soft scale are seldom controlled with only one or two sprays.
 Continue to monitor closely in subsequent seasons.
-The crawler stage is the most susceptible to chemical control efforts.
-Use double-sided tape to monitor for crawler emergence during dormant or delayed-dormant stages of growth (late winter/early spring) when temperatures reach 60°F. Control efforts early in the season before generations begin to overlap will be most effective.
+In all species, the crawler stage is the most susceptible to chemical control efforts.
+Greedy scale crawler emergence generally occurs just prior to bloom (late April, early May) and continues through July.
+Work with Extension personnel to identify specific timing.
+To date, the most effective control for greedy scale is diazinon.
+Control efforts early in the season before generations begin to overlap will be most effective.

 - azadirachtin (Aza-Direct, Neemix and other brands)-Consult label for rate.
 PHI 0 days.
 Some formulations are OMRI-listed for organic use.